datalove-app/datalove/docs/Intro.md

 (EX: baskets for chickens).
 This was possible b/c people knew each other their entire lives and could trust that they wouldn't leave town, rendering any earned credit but unspent worthless.

-The problem was that this did't scale as easily as currencies run by the state and backed by commodities like gold ????????????????????????????????? for one, dunbar's number suggests that it is impossible for any one person in modern society to maintain enough close relationships to be able to rely solely on p2p credit for trade.
+The problem was that this didn't scale as easily as currencies run by the state and backed by commodities like gold ????????????????????????????????? for one, dunbar's number suggests that it is impossible for any one person in modern society to maintain enough close relationships to be able to rely solely on p2p credit for trade.
 (EX: go into how it could be difficult to use the credit you have with the chicken farmer on blacksmith, MAYBE WATCH MONEY IS DEBT)